Meisa Kuroki: Acting career

 Kuroki made her acting debut in February 2004 in the Kōhei Tsuka play Atami Satsujin Jiken: Pyonyang Kara Kita Onna Keiji (The Atami Murder Case.)
 Since her debut she has continued to perform in theater, notably in the Azumi stage productions in 2005 and 2006, the musical Endless Shock (2005), and most recently in Onna Nobunaga (2009) and Hiryuden 2010: Last Princess (2010).
 Kuroki made her television debut in 2004 in the Fuji TV drama, Medaka.
 She has played supporting roles in several high-rated and critically acclaimed drama series, including Haikei, Chichiue-sama (2007), Kaze no Garden (2008), and Shinzanmono (2010).
-Kuroki won the Television Drama Academy Award and TV Life Drama Grand Prix for Best Supporting Actress in 2009 for her role in the Fuji TV drama, Ninkyo Helper.
+Kuroki won the Television Drama Academy Award and TV Life Annual Drama Awards for Best Supporting Actress in 2009 for her role in the Fuji TV drama, Ninkyo Helper.
 In 2006, she starred in Chakushin Ari: Final, the final installment of the Chakushin Ari franchise, for which she earned the Golden Arrow Award for Newcomer of the Year.
 In 2007 she appeared in Fumihiko Sori's CGI anime film Vexille.
 She also starred in Subaru, the live-action, film adaptation of the Masahito Soda manga, produced by Bill Kong, and Assault Girls, directed by Mamoru Oshii.
 In 2010, Kuroki played the role of Yuki Mori in the live-action film Space Battleship Yamato, opposite Takuya Kimura.
 In 2011, Kuroki co-starred with Mikako Tabe in her first serial drama lead role in the TV Asahi drama Jiu: Keishicho Tokushuhan Sosakei.

 In 2011, she also starred in the film "ANDALUCIA" by director Hiroshi Nishitani, who also shared roles with the acclaimed Hideaki Ito and Yuyi Oda.
 This film was shot at the legendary Toho Studios, where the iconic film Godzilla was filmed decades ago.

 Music career

 Kuroki performed on the soundtrack of the 2007 film Crows Zero, in which she also appeared.
-On 21 June 2008, her debut song, "Like This", was released through the Sony Music Japan subsidiary label Studioseven Recordings.
-It soon was announced on 17 February 2009, that Kuroki's first EP, Hellcat, would be released on 8 April 2009.
+On June 21, 2008, her debut song, "Like This", was released through the Sony Music Japan subsidiary label Studioseven Recordings.
+It soon was announced on February 17, 2009, that Kuroki's first EP, Hellcat, would be released on April 8, 2009.
 Her second EP, Attitude, was released in January 2010.
 In January 2011 Kuroki released her first studio album, Magazine, which peaked at number 6 on the Oricon Weekly Albums chart.
 She also performed "Wired Life" for Ao no Exorcist as the second ending theme.